rfletcher/spark-ec2/README.md

     that is to load them from Amazon S3 or an Amazon EBS device into an instance of the Hadoop Distributed File System (HDFS) on your nodes.
     The `spark-ec2` script already sets up a HDFS instance for you.
-It's installed in `/spark-home/ephemeral-hdfs`, and can be accessed using the `bin/hadoop` script in that directory.
+It's installed in `/spark-home/hdfs`, and can be accessed using the `bin/hadoop` script in that directory.
 Note that the data in this HDFS goes away when you stop and restart a machine.
--   There is also a *persistent HDFS* instance in `/spark-home/persistent-hdfs` that will keep data across cluster restarts.
-    Typically each node has relatively little space of persistent data (about 3 GB), but you can use the `--ebs-vol-size` option to `spark-ec2` to attach a persistent EBS volume to each node for storing the persistent HDFS.
 -   Finally, if you get errors while running your application, look at the slave's logs for that application inside of the scheduler work directory (/spark-home/spark/work).
 You can also view the status of the cluster using the web UI: `http://<master-hostname>:8080`.